-The Te Pütahi Ladies Mile Zone implements the Spatial Plan and Te Pütahi Ladies Mile Masterplan by providing a planning framework designed to achieve an integrated urban environment.
-The purpose of the Zone is to ensure efficient use of land for the provision of housing and supporting community and commercial facilities, within an integrated, well-functioning, and self-sustaining urban community that integrates with nearby zones, that is inclusive of communities in nearby zones.
+The Pūtahi Ladies Mile Zone implements the Spatial Plan and Te Pūtahi Ladies Mile Masterplan by providing a planning framework designed to achieve an integrated urban environment.
+The purpose of the Zone is to ensure efficient use of land for the provision of housing and supporting schools, community, and commercial facilities, within an integrated, well-functioning, and self-sustaining urban community and that integrates with nearby zones to achieve an integrated, well-functioning, and more self-sustaining urban community in the Eastern Corridor that is inclusive of communities in nearby zones.